betaflight/betaflight/docs/Profiles.md

 Rate profiles contain settings that adjust how your craft behaves based on control input.

-3 rate profiles are supported.
+Three rate profiles are supported.

 Rate profiles can be selected while flying using the inflight adjustments feature.